 I made this recipe with a silicone baking loaf and thus, the nutritional breakdown reflects that.

-Frequently Asked Questions About Chocolate Protein Fudge
+Frequently Asked Questions About Protein Powder Fudge

 Store the fudge in the freezer. when you’re ready to eat it, just let it sit at room temperature for 5-10 minutes.